rajamamoon/react-menu/README.md

 1. Clone this project
 2. CD into the directory
 3. Install all packages with `npm install`
+4. Generate the CSS with `npm run build:css`
-4. Start the server with `npm start`
+5. Start the server with `npm start`

 ---